 What is the Course about?

 This course provides a blend of academic and praticical training across all key civil engineering areas.
-This course features a strong practical element with students frequently working in our specialised materials, hydraulic and environmental laboratories and workshops.
+The course features a strong practical element with students frequently working in our specialised materials, hydraulic and environmental laboratories and workshops.

 A work placement module between Years 3 and 4 will provide students with the opportunity to enhance their learning in working on real-life design or construction projects as part of a professional engineering team.

 - Accredited by Engineers Ireland (EI) and graduates are eligible for membership of EI.

 - The course emphasis is on geo-environmental specialities where civil engineering skills save money, resources and lives.